Gates Foundation: Financials

 The foundation explains on its website that its trustees divided the organization into two entities: the Bill & Melinda Gates Foundation and the Bill & Melinda Gates Foundation Trust.
 The foundation section, based in Seattle, US, "focuses on improving health and alleviating extreme poverty", and its trustees are currently Bill and Melinda Gates; Warren Buffett announced his resignation as a trustee on June 23, 2021.
 The trust section manages "the investment assets and transfer proceeds to the foundation as necessary to achieve the foundation's charitable goals"—it holds the assets of Bill and Melinda Gates, who are the sole trustees, and receives contributions from Buffett.

 The foundation posts its audited financial statements and 990-PF forms on the "Financials" section of its website as they become available.
 At the end of 2023, the foundation registered a cash sum of $194,354,000, and net assets of $71,290,995,000 (of which 99.84% are unrestricted).

 Trust investments

-As of 31 March 2025, according to documents filed with the U.S. Securities and Exchange Commission, the trust owned the following investments (close to 200 million shares) worth a total of almost $42 billion:
+As of 30 June 2026, according to documents filed with the U.S. Securities and Exchange Commission, the trust owned the following investments (over 155 million shares) worth a total of over $34 billion: